plinder-org/plinder/docs/dataset.md

     - apo or pred stucture `{source_id}` tag
 *   - sort_score
     - float
-    - score used to sort linked structures
+    - Score used to sort linked structures.
+This is resolution for apos and plddt for preds.
 *   - receptor_file
     - str
     - intermediate aligned linked receptor file path